Tailed Radio Galaxies from the TIFR GMRT Sky Survey

-We found that only about half of the sources are associated with a known cluster.
-The optical galaxy hosting the radio sources are located in the redshift range of $0.01$ to $0.68$ and the total flux at 150 MHz ranges from 0.1 Jy to as large as 20.1 Jy.
+We found that only about half of the sources are associated with a known galaxy cluster.
+The optical galaxy hosting the radio sources is located in the redshift range of $0.01$ to $0.68$ and the total flux at 150 MHz ranges from 0.1 Jy to as large as 20.1 Jy.
 Redshifts are found for 165 WATS out of 203 detected optical/IR counterparts (75 per cent).
 For NATs, redshifts are found for 49 galaxies out of 61 detected optical/IR counterparts (76 per cent).
 Out of 117 identified redshifts of tailed radio galaxies, fifty are identified spectroscopically.
 We arrange the paper in the following ways: In section \ref{sec:data}, we present the method of the identification of sources.
 We describe the counterpart identification in section \ref{subsection:counterpart}.
-In the next section (section \ref{sec:result}), we describe different radio properties of the sources.
+In the next section (section \ref{sec:result}), we describe the different radio properties of the sources.
 In section \ref{sec:disc}, we discuss the general features and overall properties of sources.
-We summarize the study in the final section.
+We summarise the study in the final section.
 We assumed the flat $\Lambda CDM$ cosmology with $H_0=67.8 \, \rm km \, s^{-1} \,Mpc^{-1}$, $\Omega_{\rm M}=0.308$, and $\Omega_\Lambda=0.692$ \citep{Ag18}.